-Once the tooth has been pulled, a blood clot usually forms in the socket.
-We will pack a gauze pad into the socket and have you bite down on it to help stop the bleeding.
-Sometimes Dr. Jay will place a few stitches — usually self-dissolving — to close the gum edges over the extraction site.
+After the tooth has been removed, the socket typically forms a blood clot.
+To assist stop the bleeding, we'll stuff a gauze pad into the socket and have you bite down on it.
+Dr. Bonifatto may occasionally use a few stitches to seal the gum margins around the extraction site.
 These stitches are typically self-dissolving.

-Sometimes, the blood clot in the socket breaks loose, exposing the bone in the socket.
-This is a painful condition called dry socket.
-If this happens, your dentist will likely place a sedative dressing over the socket for a few days to protect it as a new clot forms.
-But, don't you worry.
-Dr. Jay will go through the post op instructions with you to minimize any complications.
+Occasionally, the blood clot in the socket ruptures, exposing the bone.
+The painful condition is known as dry socket.
+If this occurs, your dentist will probably cover the socket with a sedative dressing for a few days to protect it until a new clot forms.
+But don't be concerned.
+To reduce complications, Dr. Bonifatto will go over the post-operative instructions with you.